eugene-matvejev/react-explorer/README.md

 * master -> most upto date __production ready__
-* other branches -> 'feature branches' get merged into master CI 'jest' and 'cypress' checks are mandatory for every PR into master branch CI execute tests in isolated enviroment per commit
+* other branches -> 'feature branches' get merged into master CI 'jest' and 'cypress' checks are mandatory for every PR into master branch CI execute tests in isolated enviroment

 ### used environment variables